-Adele – she’s everywhere, isn’t she?
-If she’s not storming the charts across the globe, she’s rapping along to Nikki Minaj’s verse on ‘Monster’ while driving around London with James Corden (of course that video went viral and caused the track to re-enter the iTunes charts).
+If Adele’s not storming the charts across the globe, she’s rapping along to Nikki Minaj’s verse on ‘Monster’ while driving around London with James Corden (of course that video went viral and caused the track to re-enter the iTunes charts).
 Well, London-based artist and illustrator Pello has a made a startling discovery: you can take the close-up of Adele from her world-devouring third album ’25’ and plaster it seamlessly onto any album cover ever made.
-Check out the proof below and, if you like a challenge, tweet your own effort with the hashtag #AnyAlbumAdele.
+Check out the proof below.

 Pink Floyd’s penultimate album The Division Bell, released in 1994, received somewhat mixed reviews.
 Yet everything Adele touches turns to gold, so her involvement may well have helped.